River North stabbing victim ID'd as suburban CEO

 Mike Beedle was a successful CEO, a loving father of six and a pioneer in the software tech community.
 Nearly a week after the stabbing, his friends and family are still trying to piece together what happened.

 For most people walking down Hubbard, it's business as usual.
 But for Juan Saldana, "It's actually a little tough walking down this street right now.
-This particularly area."
+This particular area."

 It's the spot where his mentor, Mike Beedle, lost his life early last Friday morning, staggering out of the nearby alley at State Street and Hubbard Avenue with a fatal stab wound to the neck.